liorokman/raytrace/scene.md

 - name:   # name of the material
   preset: # Any item in the material cache that appears above this item, or "glass" or "default"
   pattern: solid | gradient | ring | checker
+  colors: # Array of [r, g, b] colors to be used in the pattern.
+1 color for "solid", 2 colors for the rest
   transform: # optional section, defaults to identity
   - type : identity | translate | scale | rotatex | rotatey | rotatez | shear
     params: # an array of floats that matches the transform type